A Summary of 3 Important Autoimmune Neuropsychiatric Disorders for Psychiatrists – Dr Sanil Rege

 - Anti TPO, Anti Thyroglobulin, ANA, Raised ESR and Elevated LFT’s

-- Generalised slowing/FIRDA/focal slow waves/epileptiform discharges
+- Generalized slowing/FIRDA/focal slow waves/epileptiform discharges

 - Good response to steroids

-Take home messages from Steroid Responsive Encephalopathy associated with Autoimmune Thyroiditis (SREAT):
+Take-home messages from Steroid Responsive Encephalopathy Associated with Autoimmune Thyroiditis (SREAT):

 - The presence of thyroid antibodies in serum, not the level, was the clinically relevant issue, indicating that SREAT should be considered in patients with encephalopathy even if thyroid antibody levels are only mildly elevated (Castillo et al., 2006)